frontenddogma/css-optimization-basics/manuscript/production.md

 * leading `0`’s (`margin: .1em`, not `margin: 0.1em`);
 * unneeded trailing `0`’s (`line-height: 1`, not `line-height: 1.0`);
 * color notations to use 3-digit hex, where possible (`#fff`, not `#ffffff` or `white`);
-* value shortening (`border: 0` instead of `border: none` but also (these steps aren’t trivial!) `font-family: arial, sans-serif` instead of `font-family: arial, helvetica, sans-serif`—the fallback font is good practice but Helvetica, here, would never be used).
+* value shortening (`border: 0` instead of `border: none` but also (these steps aren’t trivial) `font-family: arial, sans-serif` instead of `font-family: arial, helvetica, sans-serif`—the fallback font is good practice but Helvetica, here, would never be used).

 As noted in the introductory section, these items can well be covered by coding guidelines but they’re also easy enough to automate and run through just before pushing style sheets to production.